AlibabaResearch/AdvancedLiterateMachinery/OCR/LiteWeightOCR/README.md

 # Introduction
-Lightweight OCR is committed to providing efficient OCR models with small parameters and high precision, which can be deployed offline on Mobile terminals or IOT devices.
+LightWeight OCR is committed to providing efficient OCR models with small parameters and high precision, which can be deployed offline on Mobile terminals or IOT devices.
 We provide open source models which can be finetuned with your own data.
 In addition, we provide demos deployed on multiple platforms, you can replace the old models with your own trained models for testing and depolying.

 # Open Source Models